 Evening meetings of the Nicola Naturalist Society are held at 7PM, usually on the third Thursday of the month, in the Lecture Theatre of NVIT (Nicola Valley Institute of Technology) on Belshaw Road, Merritt.
 Our evening meetings are free for members.
 We have awesome raffles.

-Scroll down to see what is coming up from October through December 2017
+Scroll down to see what is coming up: December 2017 through April 2018

 For insurance reasons, our field outings are restricted to our members (visitors can join membership-for-a-day).
 To join the Nicola Naturalist Society click here: Membership Page